ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

 ##### This page is under construction 🚧

-This page has resources and links
+This page has resources and links and is not yet organized.
 The Python wiki is more thorough , this page was created to organize links and

 # Academic Paper: OpenMindat: Open and FAIR mineralogy data from the Mindat database